FREQUENTLY ASKED QUESTIONS

 Farm-to-Chef Week is one way for those establishments who already source most of their ingredients from local farms to further showcase the good work they are already doing, and to attract new customers who may not yet know about them.
 Farm-to-Chef Week provides a good opportunity to connect with additional local farms and strengthen relationships.
 It also encourages creativity—it is a chance to try working with a new product or an old favorite in a new way.

 If a restaurant or institution already has a good food supplier, why should it buy from local farms?
 Most chefs and foodservice professionals find connecting directly with farmers to be highly rewarding and well worth any extra effort.
 The freshness and quality of the ingredients cannot be matched--fruits and vegetables can be picked at the peak of ripeness because they do not have to endure a lengthy shipping and/or storage process, and unusual and more flavorful varieties that would be too fragile to ship can be enjoyed.
-Personally knowing the men and women who grow and raise the food, and appreciating the work that goes into that process, is something many chefs also find gratifying.
+Personally knowing the producers who grow and raise the food, and appreciating the work that goes into that process, is something many chefs also find gratifying.
 Diners, whether restaurant patrons, school children, or healthcare clients, enjoy not only the super-fresh, delicious ingredients, but also learning more about the farmers, the entire food chain from farm to plate, and what is involved every step of the way.
 Purchasing directly from farmers supports their bottom line and allows them to put a greater share of each dollar paid for their products back into their farms, enhancing long-term viability and sustainability.
 Supporting small, local, family-owned farm businesses and keeping more money in the local community benefits everyone involved.

 How is Farm-To-Chef week promoted?